 Use a style guide

-If you want to consistently create engaging content that really seizes the audience, you need brand guidelines.
-From voice and tone to colour choices, a complete brand style guide will help ensure your message is on point in every webpage, article, social media post, and email.
+If you want to consistently create engaging content that really seizes the audience, you need brand identity guidelines.
+From voice and tone to colour choices, this documentation will help ensure your message is on point in every webpage, article, social media post, and email.